 An emerging body of literature explores mobile learning in teacher education contexts.
 A common theme is the facilitation of collaborative, authentic professional learning experiences, often leveraged by the immediate and spontaneous nature of learning in informal settings.
 This paper takes a snapshot of current developments with mobile learning in teacher education.
 It draws on analysis of data from a study investigating mobile learning approaches in this context, with a particular focus on pre-service Maths teachers professional development.
 The study was developed as part of our institutions activities in the national Teaching Teachers for the Future (TTF) project.

-Maher, D 2012, 'Teaching literacy in primary schools using an interactive whole-class technology: facilitating student-to- student whole-class dialogic interactions', Technology, Pedagogy and Education, vol. 21, no. 1, pp. 137-152.View/Download from: UTS OPUS or Publisher's site
+Maher, D 2012, 'Teaching literacy in primary schools using an interactive whole-class technology: facilitating student-to- student whole-class dialogic interactions', Technology, Pedagogy and Education, vol. 21, no. 1, pp. 137-152.View/Download from: Publisher's site

 Much of the research conducted on the use of interactive whole-class technologies in primary school classroom focuses on teacher-to-student interactions.
 This paper, drawing on a social theory of learning, reports on a qualitative case study undertaken with two primary school classes in one school in New South Wales, Australia where the interactive whiteboard (IWB) was used.
 Here the focus of the lessons was on literacy where students were learning to write reviews.
 The results of the study demonstrate that the use of the IWB can provide for learning in a whole-class setting where interactions between students feature.
 Consequently, the teacher is able to take on a facilitators role.